olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 <p align="center">
   <img width="50%" src="https://github.com/olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/blob/main/CIFAR100ThresholdingAnalysis.png">
 </p>
 We next investigate a selection of individual images at the lower and higher end of the confidence spectrum.
+The images demonstrate that the Adaptive Thresholding TM has specialized in recognizing larger structures in the images, operating at high confidence and accuracy.
+For images that are mainly characterized by color texture, on the other hand, it operates with low confidence and low accuracy.

 ### Can Specialist Tsetlin Machines Successfully Collaborate?